 Q1.
 What initially prompted you to contact Nick?

-I came across Nick’s blog via the Autism West website.
+I came across Nick’s blog via his website http://www.autisticnick.com

 I clicked onto the first post which was titled “What’s it like being Autistic?” and began reading.
-From reading this one along with his others, I took a deep breath, and began composing an email (which I dictated to my assistant whilst I sat on the couch drinking wine and stroking my dog).
+I then took a deep breath, and began composing an email (which I dictated to my assistant whilst I sat on the couch drinking wine and stroking my dog).

 To me Nick is like a French tutor.